LDonn32/pands-weekly-tasks/README.md

 ## EXTRA: Modified Code explained

-To get the length of the account number, I used the len() function which will return the number of characters in the string.
+To get the length of the account number, I used the len() function which will return the number of characters in the string [len() Function].(https://www.w3schools.com/python/ref_func_len.asp)

 ```
   account_length = len(account_number)

 ```

-To modify the program to handle different character lenghts, I used the if, else statement.
+To modify the program to handle different character lenghts, I used the if, else statements, I found this resource really helpful to understand how to use them [Programiz.com] (https://www.programiz.com/python-programming/if-elif-else).

 When handling account numbers with more than 4 characters, I set the program to only show the last 4 characters.
 For example, if an account number with 6 characters is entered, the first 2 will be masked and the last 4 will be visable.